Commonfare-net/commonshare/doc/usage/parameters.rst

 Adjusting parameters
 ======================
 From ``config.py`` in the ``python`` directory, a number of parameters can be adjusted to determine users' commonshare, as well as thresholds for collusion and community detection.
-This section gives a brief overview of the parameters that can be adjusted.
+This section gives a brief overview of the parameters that can be adjusted (default values in parentheses).

 * Simulation constants